Fears grow for missing rugby player Levi Davis - latest updates

 Levi Davis missing - latest news: Fears grow for rugby player last seen on 29 October

-Follow the latest updates as former club mates appeal for information
+Follow the latest updates as family and former club appeal for information

 Fears continue to grow for British rugby player Levi Davis, 24, who remains missing more than a week after disappearing in Barcelona, Spain.